 The most common edit is changing the social usernames to match your own.

 To do this, enable the text tool from the toolbox on the left.
 Select existing text within the template to begin editing it.

 Colours can also be changed to match your own theme.
 Select the layer you want to edit.
 The easiest way to select the layer is by selecting it within the main editor window.

-Once the correct layer is selected, select eff near the bottom right, then Color Overlay.
+Once the correct layer is selected, select eff button at bottom, then Color Overlay.

 The layer style dialog will now show, allowing you to change the color for the layer.
 Press Ok to apply the new color.